Want to speak to someone? Call us on 1800 88 21 21

 With this qualification you will be able to work in roles such as an occupational health and safety manager, inspector or consultant.

 Our advanced online learning system provides you with the flexibility and support to study anytime, anywhere to balance work, life and study.
-You can achieve your fully accredited Master of Workplace Health and Safety at a time that suits you.
+You can achieve your internationally and nationally accredited Master of Workplace Health and Safety at a time that suits you.

 Explore this page and find out if the Master of Workplace Health and Safety is for you, what you will study and the career opportunities it can provide you.